AhmetCengiz03/football-project/pipeline/README.md

 ## Overview

 ### `extract.py`
-- Connects to the API, extracts `statistics`, `periods` and `events` data from the `livescores` end point.
-Removes unnecessary keys to avoid collecting redundant data and passes this.
+- Connects to the API, extracts `statistics`, `periods` and `events` data from the `fixtures` end point.
+Removes unnecessary keys to avoid collecting redundant data and passes this on to `transform.py`.

 ## Required Dependencies